z88dk/z88dk/libsrc/_DEVELOPMENT/stdio/readme.txt

 return:

-carry set on error (file will be closed regardless)
+carry set if file is invalid (file will always be closed)